TatevKaren/BabyGPT-Build_GPT_From_Scratch/README.md

 <br>

 # Step 6: Transitioning to Multi-Head Self-Attention
-**MultiHeadAttention**: Combining outputs from multiple `SelfAttention` heads in the `MultiHeadAttention` class.
+**MultiHeadAttention**:Combining outputs from multiple `SelfAttention` heads in the `MultiHeadAttention` class.
 The MultiHeadAttention class is an extended implementation of the self-attention mechanism with one head from previous step, but now multiple attention heads operate in parallel, each focusing on different parts of the input.
--

 ```python

 class MultiHeadAttention(nn.Module):